 Inspired by Kevin's story?

-Our Climate-KIC programme could help you develop your own low carbon idea into a pioneering business.
+Our EIT Climate-KIC programme could help you develop your own low carbon idea into a pioneering business.